SensorsINI/v2e/README.md

 * _video_slomo.avi_: slow motion video (with playback rate 30Hz) but slowed down by slowdown_factor.

 The [v2e site](https://sites.google.com/view/video2events/home) shows these videos.
+## Scripting v2e
+See  <https://github.com/SensorsINI/v2e/blob/master/scripts>  for various samples of shell and cmd scripts to run v2e from terminal.

+There are also sample of python modules to generate synthetic input to v2e, e.g. [moving_dot.py](https://github.com/SensorsINI/v2e/blob/master/scripts/moving_dot.py)
 ## Model parameters

 The DVS ON and OFF threshold nominal values are set by _pos_thres_ and _neg_thres_.
 The pixel to pixel variation is set by _sigma_thres_.
 The pixel cutoff frequency in Hz is set by _cutoff_hz_.
 The leak event rate is set by _leak_rate_hz_.